pav0107/CV/README.md

   - Keep in mind the bigger picture (narrative arc, in terms of stand-up) as well as the granular detail (specific word choices).
   - Be able to take feedback (hopefully not given quite as brutally as by the audience in the nightclub I played in Bournemouth!).

 (_I've taken a bit of a break from stand-up to establish a career as a software engineer.
-If/when I do go back to it, it'll very much just be as a hobby_)
+If/when I do go back to it, it'll be just as a hobby_)